nerdyfergy/hyde/about/index.md

 ---

 <div class="message">
-  The purpose of this blog is to
+  The purpose of this blog is to:
     <ol>
       <li> Educate attorneys and law makers about the emerging field of Artificial Intelligence, and </li>
       <li> Create a discussion within the legal field about what can and should be done in regards to regulating Artificial Intelligence research and development</li>